LOS ANGELES -- Judge Britney Spears is in control on "The X Factor."

 "I felt I was listening to Alvin and the Chipmunks," she tells one singer.
 "You’re flawless," she says to another.

 Jitters may be making her matter-of-fact, and even stern, but she appears unlikely to morph into a Paula Abdul-style pushover even if she gets more comfortable.
 Her "X Factor" style: sleek, form-fitting dresses and an impressive array of frowns and surprised smiles.

 Cowell, the show’s creator, executive producer and the Scrooge of compliments, practically beamed as he tended to give Spears the last word on contestants -- which often is "no," at least as this episode has it.

 "You’re very good at this," he tells Spears at one point.
 "Everyone says I’m the mean one," he adds later.

 The revamped "X Factor" retains the pro forma mix of oddballs and genuinely talented singers, but it’s less grandiose.
-One example: The addition of a reality TV-style backstage glance at contestant rivalries, but with a light touch.

 Fox’s show isn’t the only game in town.
 NBC expanded this week’s return of "The Voice" to three days, with an episode that aired Wednesday against "X Factor."